rnaveensrinivas/Linux/README.md

 ```
 ## What is the difference between terminal and shell?

 The terms **terminal** and **shell** are often used interchangeably, but they refer to different components of a Linux or Unix-based system.
-Here’s the distinction:
+Here's the distinction:

 ### Terminal:
 - A **terminal** is a program or interface that allows the user to interact with the computer by entering text-based commands.
 It provides the environment where you can type and execute commands, and it displays the output of those commands.